Garande/medical_health_web_app/README.md

 ## Get started

-To Get started, install the necessary packages i.e. Node modules and php packages
+To Get started, update the `.env` file with the database credentials and then install the necessary packages i.e. Node modules and php packages

 ```
 npm install